 Part-time employees are those who normally are scheduled to work and who do work less than 32 hours per week.
 Part-time employees may be assigned a work schedule in advance or may work on an as-needed basis.
-Part-time employees in permanent positions are eligible for the following employee benefits described in this policy manual: boot allowance (for qualifying employees), paid holidays (pursuant to policy H-200), accrued paid sick leave (pursuant to policy S-100), and accrued vacation leave (pursuant to policy V-100).
-A permanent position is a position that is not temporary or seasonal, is funded on an ongoing basis in the District's position allocation system, and is subject to layoff or position elimination by the Board of Trustees.
+Part-time employees in permanent positions are eligible for the following employee benefits described in this policy manual: boot allowance (for qualifying employees), paid holidays (paid on a pro-rated basispursuant to policy H-200), accrued paid sick leave (pursuant to policy S-100), and accrued vacation leave (pursuant to policy V-100).
+A permanent position is a position that is not temporary or seasonal, is funded on an ongoing basis, in the District's position allocation system, and is subject to layoff or position elimination by the Board of Trustees.

-Part time employees in permanent positions designated as 0.5 FTE (20 hours per workweek) or more are entitled to vision, life and dental insurance benefits.
-Additionally, part-time employees designated as 0.5 FTE or more are entitled to prorated medical insurance benefits.
-Part-time employees designated as less than 0.5 FTE are not entitled to medical, dental, vision, or life insurance benefits.
+Part time employees in permanent positions designated as 0.75 FTE (30-20 hours per workweek) or more may beare entitled to vision, life and dental insurance benefits.
+Additionally, part-time employees designated as 0.5 FTE or more are entitled to prorated health-medical insurance benefits.
+Part-time employees designated as less than 0.75 FTE or less are not entitled to medical, dental, vision, or life insurance benefits.

-Part-time employees may be eligible for pension benefits in accordance with the Marin County Employees' Retirement Association (MCERA) rules and regulations.
+Part_time employees may be eligible for pension benefits in accordance with the Marin County Employees' Retirement Association (MCERA) rules and regulations.